Netcracker/KubeMarine/documentation/Installation.md

 ##### haproxy

-This section contains the configuration parameters that are applied to the **haproxy.cfg** config file, and also some Kubemarine related parameters.
+This section describes the configuration parameters that are applied to the **haproxy.cfg** config file, and also some Kubemarine related parameters.
 By default, the following configuration is used:

 ```yaml